scottchiefbaker/annoy-o-tron/README.md

 # USB Annoy-o-tron

-Turn your ESP32-S2 into an annoying mouse moving and keyboard pressing "toy"
+Turn your ESP32-S2 into an annoying mouse moving and keyboard pressing "toy".

 ## What is it?

-Thinkgeek used to make a "Phantom Keystroker" that would randomly input keys and mouse movements as a prank.
+ThinkGeek used to make a ["Phantom Keystroker"][1] that would randomly input keys and mouse movements as a prank.
 Sadly the device is no longer being made.
 Enter the ESP32-S2 with it's USB emulation mode!
 Now we can recreate the fun of the original toy on a $2 micro-controller.